-The photographs by Bruce white are wonderful images of so many old kingdom objects I have never seen before and a few old favorites as well.
-I confess from the start that old kingdom art really does it for me especially by when the book lets the large often full page images do the talking.
+The photographs by Bruce White are wonderful images of so many Old Kingdom objects I have never seen before and a few old favorites as well.
+I confess from the start that the art of this period really does it for me especially by when the book lets the large often full page images do the talking.

-The art of the Fifth dynasty presented in the exhibition included the famous colossal head of King Userkaf, Egyptian museum, Cairo (JE 52501) but also noteworthy is the exquisite statue of Kai seated found by Auguste Mariette in 1850, The Louvre, Paris (N117 [=E 3024=A 106]).
+The art of the 5th Dynasty presented in the exhibition included the famous colossal head of King Userkaf, Egyptian museum, Cairo (JE 52501) but also noteworthy is the exquisite statue of Kai seated found by Auguste Mariette in 1850 and now in the Louvre, Paris (N117 [=E 3024=A 106]).

-I have always loved the limestone family statuettes of the old kingdom with plenty of examples included showing the wide variety of poses that occur within the convention.
-The book closes with a number of pieces of dynasty six ending the art of the old kingdom with two pieces which employ the formula but fall short on execution.
+I have always loved the limestone family statuettes of the Old Kingdom with plenty of examples included showing the wide variety of poses that occur within the convention.
+The book closes with a number of pieces of the 6th Dynasty ending the art of the Old Kingdom with two pieces which employ the formula but fall short on execution.